antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 ---

+@title[Introduction]

-Laravel Love using in applications to let people express their reaction about the content.
+Laravel Love let people express how they feel about the content.

 There are many different implementations in modern applications: